learning-zone/javascript-basics/notes/javascript.md

 inviteEmployee1('Hello', 'How are you?'); // Hello John Rodson, How are you? inviteEmployee2('Hello', 'How are you?'); // Hello Jimmy Baily, How are you?
 ```
-Call and apply are pretty interchangeable.
-Both execute the current function immediately.
-You need to decide whether it’s easier to send in an array or a comma separated list of arguments.
-You can remember by treating Call is for comma (separated list) and Apply is for Array.
-Whereas Bind creates a new function that will have `this` set to the first parameter passed to bind().

 #### Q. What is JSON and its common operations?